gtmassey/laravel-analytics/readme.md

 $ composer require garrettmassey/analytics
 ```

+## Setup

 To use this package, you must have a Google Cloud Service Accounts Credential.

-Go to the [Google Cloud Console](https://console.cloud.google.com/apis/credentials/), create a new project, and enable the Google Analytics API.

-On the top of the screen, there is a button to create a new service account key.
-Create a new `json` key and download it.

-Once downloaded, upload the key to the `app/analyticsAPI` directory in your Laravel project.
+If you do not have a project set up on Google Cloud Platform, visit [console.cloud.google.com/projectcreate](https://console.cloud.google.com/projectcreate) to create a new project.

+Once you have a project, make sure you have selected that project in the top left corner of the console.

+//PIC

+Select APIs & Services from the quick access cards on the dashboard.

+//PIC

+Make sure you have Google Analytics Data API enabled.
+NOTE: this is NOT the same API as Google Analytics API.
+The Data API is the required API for this package.

+//PIC

-Finally, copy the Google Analytics Property ID and set the environment variables:
+Once enabled, select the Google Analytics Data API from the list of APIs, and click the Credentials tab.

+//PIC

+Click the Create Credentials button, and select Service Account.

+//PIC

+Select the role you want to assign to the service account.
+For this package, the minimum role is the Viewer role.

+//PIC

+Once the service account is created, add a new key to the service account.
+Select JSON as the key type.

+Once the key is created, download the JSON file and save it somewhere safe.
+You will need this file to use this package.
+If you lose this file, you will have to create a new service account.
+Google does not let you re-issue keys.

+Move the `JSON` key file to your project's `root/analyticsAPI` directory.
+Name the file `credentials.json`.

+//PIC

+Finally, open Google Analytics, and copy the property ID for the property you want to query.
+You will need this ID to use this package.

+//PIC

+Set the property ID in your `.env` file, along with the year type (either fiscal or calendar).

 ``` bash
 ANALYTICS_YEAR_TYPE="fiscal|calendar"